 Non-owner auto insurance rates may vary based on your driving record, ZIP code, and coverage needs.
 It’s a good idea to compare quotes from multiple insurers to find the best rate for your specific situation.

-Below is a table showing the cheapest companies for non-owner car insurance in Connecticut.
+See the cheapest companies for non-owner car insurance in Connecticut in the table below.

 Non-owner car insurance in Connecticut, by age and gender